zderApfel/RoU/README.md

-# Rage of the Urbanites - The ACAB FPS
+# Rage of the Urbanites

 It is 2054.